phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 [`uefi` crate]: https://github.com/rust-osdev/uefi-rs/

 ### The Multiboot Standard

-To avoid that every operating system implements its own bootloader, which is only compatible with a single OS, the [Free Software Foundation] created an open bootloader standard called [Multiboot] in 1995.
+To avoid that every operating system implements its own bootloader that is only compatible with a single OS, the [Free Software Foundation] created an open bootloader standard called [Multiboot] in 1995.
 The standard defines an interface between the bootloader and operating system, so that any Multiboot compliant bootloader can load any Multiboot compliant operating system on both BIOS and UEFI systems.
 The reference implementation is [GNU GRUB], which is the most popular bootloader for Linux systems.

 [Free Software Foundation]: https://en.wikipedia.org/wiki/Free_Software_Foundation
 [Multiboot]: https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html